Social Media Marketing Blog

 Fans of ABC’s Black-ish may remember the “Juneteenth” episode from Season 4, which pushed the holiday into pop culture and educated many about its importance:

-Today, social activism is more prominent on social media than ever before, and awareness of Juneteenth has grown tremendously.
+And as social activism has become more prominent on social media, the awareness of Juneteenth has grown tremendously.

 At its heart, Juneteenth is a day of celebration.

-It’s a celebration of the journey and freedom of Black people in the US, and a great opportunity to acknowledge the many contributions that Black people have made to American culture.
+It’s a celebration of the journey and freedom of Black people in the US, and an opportunity to acknowledge the many contributions that Black people have made to American culture.

 If you decide to celebrate Juneteenth as a brand this year, it's important to first take note of what you're doing internally.